meenakshi-chiluveru/note_76s/16-session.md

-find is command to find files after some days find . -type f -mtime +14
+Utilize the find command to effectively locate files that are older than 14 days.
+Use the following command: find . -type f -mtime +14.